ironhack-labs/lab-js-job-interview/answers.md

 1. Challenge 1:
-  - Answer:
+  - Answer: b
-  - Explanation:
+  - Explanation: let can change the value

 2. Challenge 2:
-  - Answer:
+  - Answer:c
-  - Explanation:
+  - Explanation: first console.log is in functions so it will print first 10 and than 1

 3. Challenge 3:
-  - Answer:
+  - Answer:c
-  - Explanation:
+  - Explanation: hoisting

 4. Challenge 4:
-  - Answer:
+  - Answer:c
-  - Explanation:
+  - Explanation: objects pass by reference

 5. Bonus - Challenge 5:
-  - Answer:
+  - Answer:no idea
   - Explanation: